renamed/InfoStatsCrawler/README.md

 # InfoStatsCrawler
-A crawler and data collector designed to enrich information to a PhD work.
+A crawler and data collector designed to enrich information to a PhD assignment.